Bobcati/kyf-prototype/kyfAppv1/app/README.md

 ## Getting Started

-Clone this folder to your device and run the app on an IDE of your choice.
+Clone the "app" folder to your device and run the app on an IDE of your choice.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)